spikeburton/tarot-reader/README.md

 # Tarot Reader
----
-This is a simple web app that I created using vanilla HTML/CSS/JavaScript.
+A simple web app that I created using vanilla HTML/CSS/JavaScript.
 Press the "Deal Cards" button to shuffle deck and draw a spread of three cards.
 Cards may appear in either the upright or reversed position.

-That's it!
+NOTE: Future update may include interpretations for each card.
-## screenshot
+## Screenshot
+---
 ![The app in action](./screenshot.png?raw=true "Tarot Reader")